 - If you have any additional specifications about your funeral, burial or what is to be done with your ashes, then you can add in the details in your own words.
 Ensure this does not conflict with anything stated in your will.

 - You can use this section to provide an explanation in the event that you have chosen to exclude someone from your will.
 This is particularly relevant if you think it may be disputed later (e.g. if the person is a dependent).
 If more than one key person is excluded and you think explanation is needed, then just duplicate this paragraph and fill in the next one’s details.
 (Where this does not apply, delete this section.)

 - When you have children who are minors (under 18), you can include details of how their guardians should bring them up.
 (NB you should have included a clause in your will to appoint guardians in this case.)
 Don’t forget to review these details as they grow up.

 Finishing off your expression of wishes letter

 - Signature clause – Treat this as a simple letter, so finish it off by signing it and stating your name below.

-- Now keep it somewhere safe – preferably stored alongside the original of your Will.
+- Now keep it somewhere safe – ideally the letter of wishes is intended to accompany a will, so store it alongside the original of your Will.

 You should find our letter of wishes template quick and easy to complete with our full guidance notes.
 They are included when you purchase the template.